zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

 # 2021/9/22
 ## WARNING: Eat your breakfast in time
 This is the warning from your second-line psychological infrastructure.
 Plz address this problem in a timely manner

+# 2021/9/28
+## Sore in temperal lobe of the brain
+- Gastroscopy reserved, awaiting assignment
+- Headache, sore feeling in the temperal lobe of the brain
+- Hidradenitis suppurativa recovered
+- Less GI tract complaints